Due to data security reasons, the EVS 2008 is offered in two different versions:

 For an overview of countries participating in several EVS waves, click here.

 Representative multi-stage or stratified random samples of the adult population of 18 years old and older (except Armenia 15+ and Finland 18 to 74 years) were drawn.
 Face-to-face interviews with a standardized questionnaire were conducted between 2008-2010 (exceptions are Finland (internet panel) and Sweden (postal survey).

 EVS 2008 has a persistent focus on a broad range of values.
-Questions with respect to family, work, religious, political and societal values are highly comparable with those in earlier waves (1981, 1990 and 1999).
+Questions concerning family, work, religious, political and societal values are highly comparable with those in earlier waves (1981, 1990 and 1999).
 This longitudinal scope of the study offers opportunities to explore trends in time.
-A serious improvement is the rich set of socio-demographic background variables which was added to the questionnaire, facilitating far reaching analyses of the determinants of values.
+A serious improvement is the rich set of socio-demographic background variables which was added to the questionnaire, facilitating far-reaching analyses of the determinants of values.

 Respondents answered about 250 questions; on average, it took about 70 minutes to complete an interview.

 For more information on survey design and standards of EVS 2008, go to Methods and sample.

 * WARNING: The Azerbaijanian survey is dropped from the current version of the EVS 2008 IDS due to concerns about the data quality.
 For evaluation, the data of the national dataset (Azerbaijan, ZA4785) can be requested from the Data Archive.
 For data documentation on study and variable level, please go to Participating countries and country-information.
 Users who are interested in analyzing Azerbaijanian data of EVS wave 2008 should note that there are problems with data quality.
 Please carefully check socio-demographic distributions (e.g. age, education, and marital status) indicating problems regarding sample design and fieldwork, respectively.

 Sponsors of EVS 2008